maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/voting-basics/not-on-voting-rolls.md

 ---
-title: "What if I am not on the voting rolls?"
+title: "What if I am not on the voting rolls at my polling place?"
 published: true
-weight: 14
+weight: 3
 section: "voting-basics"
 priority: Minor
 ---